SestoAle/PhdAngular/README.md

 The definition of the model is fundamental for the creation of DTOs that needs to reflect the structure of these classes.

-the login mechanism is based on the JsonWebToken framework: when the user enters his credentials, the system will make a post request to check if the user is saved in the db.
+The login mechanism is based on the JsonWebToken framework: when the user enters his credentials, the system will make a post request to check if the user is saved in the db.
 Then the server-side responds to the front-end with the user-data, including the token and the user role, that will be recorded on the local storage of web browser.
 The front-end will check if the user has the right role to use all the components and